Information for Parents

 Students may enter the university with or without identifying their disability.
 However, if a student plans to request accommodations, documentation must be provided.

-How do you provide accommodations for students with learning disabilities or ADHD?
+How do you provide accommodations for students with disabilities?

-The ASC is the office on campus responsible for providing accommodations for students with learning disabilities or Attention Deficit Hyperactivity Disorder.
-Students are encouraged to identify themselves and provide documentation to the ASC as soon as possible once enrolled.
+The ASAC is the office on campus responsible for providing accommodations for students with disabilities.
+Students are encouraged to identify themselves and provide documentation to the ASAC as soon as possible once enrolled.
 Once classes begin, students can meet with a counselor who can work with the student to determine reasonable accommodations in their classes.

 What is the Learning Services Program?